 She currently works as an AT consultant in private practice (see TechPotential.net), focusing on how technology can help people with learning disabilities, attention-deficit/hyperactivity disorder (ADHD), and executive functioning, as well as technology to support Universal Design for Learning (UDL) in schools.

 Shelley has provided AT assessment, training, and technical assistance to hundreds of schools and families.
-She previously directed AT resources and services for the Stanford University Office of Accessible Education and was instrumental in establishing the Schwab Learning Center at Stanford, which provides enhanced services and resources for students with learning differences and ADHD.
+She previously directed AT resources and services for the Stanford University Office of Accessible Education, laid the groundwork for Stanford's online accessibility program, and was instrumental in creating the Schwab Learning Center at Stanford, which provides enhanced services and resources for students with learning differences and ADHD.